AnagnostakisP/Final-Assignment-In-Data-Analysis-Course/README.md

-THIS IS MY FINAL ASSIGNMENT OF 'DATA ANALYSIS WITH PYTHON' COURSE.
+# FINAL ASSIGNMENT OF 'DATA ANALYSIS WITH PYTHON' COURSE.

-ASSIGNMENT SCENARIO:
+# Assignment Scenario:

     You are a Data Analyst working at a Real Estate Investment Trust.
  The Trust will like to start investing in Residential real estate.
 You are tasked with determining the market price of a house given a set of